rjmeats/BritishRainfall/M-S-and-L-Railway/RainGaugeLocations.md

   [Whaley Bridge had to be evacuated in 2019 when the [reservoir slipway nearly collapsed](https://canalrivertrust.org.uk/news-and-views/news/toddbrook-reservoir-update).]
 * **Marple Top Lock** and **Marple Aqueduct** are part of the canal infrastructure near the town of Marple, (where the Macclesfield Canal joins the Peak Forest Canal).
 * the [Peak Forest Tramway](http://www.pittdixon.go-plus.net/pft/$pft.htm), was used to transport limestone in wagons to the Peak Forest Canal.
 The Tramway included the gravity-driven ['Inclined Plane'](http://www.pittdixon.go-plus.net/pft/inclined-plane.htm) just outside the town of Chapel-en-le-Frith.
-The rain gauge location labelled **Chapel-en-le-Frith** is actually at the top of the Inclined Plane - some of the rainfall sheets mention this, and the gauge position is [marked](https://maps.nls.uk/geo/explore/#zoom=18&lat=53.31986&lon=-1.89976&layers=168&b=1) on an old OS map.
+The **Chapel-en-le-Frith** rain gauge is actually at the top of the Inclined Plane - some of the rainfall sheets mention this, and the gauge position is [marked](https://maps.nls.uk/geo/explore/#zoom=18&lat=53.31986&lon=-1.89976&layers=168&b=1) on an old OS map.

 * **Bosley Reservoir** provides water for the Macclesfield Canal, with **Bosley Minns** forming part of the catchment area of the reservoir.
 The Bosley Reservoir rain gauge is shown on the old OS Map.